|Nutrition Facts (per serving)|

 Add these yummy baked chicken breasts to your repertoire.
 A simple mixture of butter, honey, and Dijon mustard or spicy brown mustard makes up the glaze for the chicken.
-You probably have all of the flavor ingredients in your pantry!
+You probably have all of the flavor ingredients in your pantry.

-The split bone-in chicken breasts bake to tender, juicy perfection with the honey mustard mixture for an entree that's full of flavor.
+The split bone-in chicken breasts bake to tender, juicy perfection with the honey mustard mixture for an entrée that's full of flavor.
 If you have time, marinate the chicken breasts for an hour or two before baking.
 Cook the chicken over indirect heat on the grill if you'd like.
 For best flavor, leave the skin on the chicken.

 The glaze mixture is excellent on pork as well.
 Consider glazing baked or grilled pork chops with the honey mustard mixture, or brush some over ribs or a pork loin roast just before it's finished in the oven.

-- 1/2 cup honey
+1/2 cup honey

-- 1/3 cup Dijon or spicy brown mustard
+1/3 cup Dijon, or spicy brown mustard

-- 3 teaspoons curry powder
+3 teaspoons curry powder

-- 6 tablespoons butter, melted
+6 tablespoons butter, melted

-- 1/8 teaspoon pepper
+1/8 teaspoon pepper

-- Dash ground cayenne pepper
+Dash cayenne pepper

-- Heat the oven to 375 F.
+Heat oven to 375 F.

-- Trim away any excess fat and remove skin, if desired.
+Trim away any excess fat and remove skin, if desired.